Style, 4-H and A-B

 afterward — No “s” at the end.

 agreement of pronoun and antecedent — A pronoun must agree with the noun or pronoun it refers to in person, number, and gender.
 I can’t find my keys.
 Students must review their notes.
 Bill lost his phone.
 Problems often arise when dealing with a singular noun that is not gender specific.
 Modern usage avoids using he as a generic pronoun but he or she is awkward.
-Do not use they or their when referring to a singular person.
+Try to avoid using they or their when referring to a singular person.
 Instead, rewrite the sentence to avoid the problem.
 Wrong: Ask the 4-H member to turn in their entry at the fair.
 Correct: Ask 4-H members to turn in their entries at the fair.
 See also they or their entry in the Misused Terms section.

 Agricultural Experiment Station — The Hatch Act of 1887 provided federal support for agricultural research in states and territories, establishing an Agricultural Experiment Station at each land-grant institution.
 The Kansas Agricultural Experiment Station is the research arm of K-State Research and Extension.